michaelzhang917/Behavioral-Cloning/Readme.md

 ![alt text][image6]
 ![alt text][image7]

-Here is the image that has been translated (for each pixel translated pixel, the steering angle is corrected by 0.004.
+Here is the image that has been translated (for each horizontal translation pixel, the steering angle is corrected by 0.004.

 ![alt text][image6]
 ![alt text][image8]